monzee/vanilla/README.md

     // and to give the user another chance to accept (or reject) your request.
     .before(appeal -> {
       // You must call appeal#submit() at some point here, otherwise it's just
-      // like your permissions are permanently denied.
-Your granted callback
+      // as if your permissions are permanently denied: your granted callback
       // will never be called.
 That said, you shouldn't unconditionally call
-      // appeal#submit().
-It must be called as a result of some user input, e.g.
+      // appeal#submit() either.
+It must be called as a result of some user
-      // a button press in a dialog or snackbar. showDialog(
+      // input, e.g. a button press in a dialog or snackbar. showDialog(
           "Permissions",
           "Please allow me to do\n" + TextUtils.join("\n- ", appeal.permissions()),